 “What I have grown to recognize about myself is that I spend a great deal of time taking care of everyone...This class...taught me about my origin and my environment, and the role it all played in how I have learned to survive and cope with life.
 I feel better about my existence and it has allowed me to engage in self care.”

-Courses are offered year-round in the mornings (9:30AM-Noon) and evenings (6PM-8:30PM) for health care professionals and the general public, including individuals with stable chronic conditions.
+Courses are offered year-round in the evenings (6PM-8:30PM) for health care professionals.

 Sessions are 2 1/2 hours, held once a week for ten weeks, focused

 on experiential practice and self-reflection.
 The tools can last a lifetime.

 Mind-Body Skills Group (MBSG) is a meditative group process, and is one among a variety of programs worldwide involving Mind Body Medicine theory and practice.
 MBSG is based on principles identified in Dr. Jim Gordon’s book, Manifesto for a New Medicine.
 According to Dr. Gordon, a psychiatrist and founder of the Center for Mind- Body Medicine in Washington DC, “self care is the true primary care” and “health promotion is a way of life”.
 Dr Gordon advises health care professionals and patients to embrace a holistic, individualized approach to health and draw upon the wisdom of ancient medical traditions.

 The mind-body skills group program is an educational program designed to help people embrace a unique approach to health and wellness and adopt new attitudes about health and healing.
 In this program, group participants have the opportunity to learn and practice a variety of mind-body techniques: